junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean manages a smile.
 "Yeah, buddy.
 It's me.
 Welcome back."

 Cas adjusts his posture and sits straighter, his fingers touching his own lips, slow, as if reliving that lingering aftertaste.
-Dean feels blush rising up his cheek in the same place where he's punched.
+Dean feels a blush rising up his cheek in the same place where he's been punched.
 He rubs the place, trying in vain to hide it.

 "What was that?"
 Cas looks at him again, gaze following his fingers.